ethannguyen128/github-contribution-log/README.md

 Vulconus grants Avatar of Fire only temporarily, so PoB gates its "while you (do not) have Avatar of Fire" modifiers on a Condition:HaveAvatarOfFire flag that was set exclusively by the Vulconus config checkbox.
 That misses the case where a permanent source of the Avatar of Fire keystone is equipped (Xoph's Blood, or a passive-tree allocation): the character always has Avatar of Fire, yet the condition stayed unset, leaving Vulconus's +2000 Armour while you do not have Avatar of Fire line incorrectly active.

 The fix sets Condition:HaveAvatarOfFire whenever the Avatar of Fire keystone is actually active, keyed off env.keystonesAdded immediately after keystones are merged in calcs.perform.
 This reuses the existing keystone-detection idiom (the same env.keystonesAdded table already used in CalcDefence/CalcOffence) and represents the state as a Condition: flag consistent with the rest of the codebase.
-The config-checkbox path is left untouched — it still models Vulconus's temporary buff, and since Vulconus never grants the keystone permanently on its own, the two paths compose without conflict.
+The config-checkbox path is left untouched and it still models Vulconus's temporary buff, and since Vulconus never grants the keystone permanently on its own, the two paths compose without conflict.

 ### Implementation Plan